For more Elysium''s Passage Blog Posts, go to

 ‘Before we get too carried away talking about apple carts,’ Mo said, ‘I’d like to hear what happened after your graduation.’

 ‘So, where was I?
 Oh yes.
-Back then I was idealistic, believing I would set the world ablaze with my brilliant discourses.
-It didn’t take long for reality to sink in when I discovered there were few entry-level philosophy lectureships available in British institutions of higher learning.
-Or perhaps I should say, none that I thought were worthy of my intellectual prowess.
+Back then, I was idealistic, believing I would set the world ablaze with my brilliant discourses.
+It didn’t take long for reality to sink in when I discovered few entry-level philosophy lectureships available in British institutions of higher learning.
+Or, should I say, none that I considered worthy of my intellectual prowess.

 ‘Finally, several months after graduating from Edinburgh, I found a temporary sessional position in London.
-Now, after almost three years, I’m still stuck there with little promise of advancing to an established career.
+And so, after almost three years, I’m still stuck there with little promise of advancing to an established career.

-‘I suppose, if necessary, I could find extra work during evenings and weekends doing more bartending like I did as an undergraduate student.
-But then what… sail with a gang of Sicilian chavs shipping contraband from Turkey?’
+‘I suppose, if necessary, I could find extra work during evenings and weekends doing more bartending like when I was an undergraduate student.
+Then what… sail with a gang of Sicilian chavs shipping contraband from Turkey?’

-Perhaps I should have stopped there, yet I kept rambling on about a litany of grievances regarding the system, administrators, obstinate faculty members, along with all the useless committee meetings I was required to attend.
+I should have stopped there; nevertheless, I kept rambling on about a litany of grievances regarding the system, administrators, obstinate faculty members, and all the useless committee meetings I was required to attend.

 During this time, Mo didn’t say anything, causing me to feel increasingly uncomfortable the longer I carried on.
-An empathetic nod of the head now and then, acknowledging the various injustices that had befallen me, would have been appreciated.
-I’m not sure if he was glowering at me… but it felt that way.
+Now and then, an empathetic nod of the head, acknowledging the various injustices that had befallen me, would have been appreciated.
+I’m not sure if he was glowering at me… yet it felt that way.

-‘Excuse me, gentlemen,’ I said, ‘but I think need to get outdoors for a while.
+‘Excuse me, gentlemen,’ I said, ‘but I need to get outside for a while.
 If you don’t mind, see if you can find me a pint of bitter in the cellar for when I return.’

-‘We’ll check to see what we have,’ Mo said.
-‘But before you go, I want to remind you that these problems you speak of are just symptoms of the human condition.
+‘We’ll see what we have,’ Mo said.
+‘Before you go, though, I wish to remind you that the problems you speak of are just symptoms of the human condition.
 Even among the most accomplished, fear, guilt and self-loathing often fester into cynicism and arrogance.’

 ‘Are you saying I’m cynical and arrogant?’

-‘Since you asked,’ he said, ‘allow me to answer your question indirectly, and then you can draw your own conclusions.’
+‘Since you asked,’ he said, ‘allow me to answer your question indirectly, and then you can draw any conclusion you wish.’

 ‘Okay, but make it quick,’ I said.

 ‘When you understand this, you will see why humanity continues to identify so much with failure and victimhood.
-Whenever the inward light is dimmed, things go wrong… often very wrong.
+Things go wrong whenever the inward light is dimmed; things go wrong… often very wrong.
 That’s when the collective ego lashes out, which explains how Hitler built his Third Reich after Germany was defeated in World War 1.
-That’s how he capitalized on the resentment harboured in the German psyche, enabling him to build a war machine that took several nations to bring down.
+That’s how he capitalised on the resentment harboured in the German psyche, enabling him to build a war machine that took several nations to bring down.

-‘I’m not discounting the many injustices committed against the oppressed when revolutions become, seemingly, inevitable,’ Mo said, ‘particularly with totalitarian oppression.
-Sadly, throughout history, revolutionary leaders continue to aggravate and exploit dissatisfaction towards existing orders, only to create greater oppression through their totalitarian ambitions.
+‘I’m not discounting the many injustices committed against the oppressed when revolutions become inevitable,’ Mo said, ‘particularly with totalitarian oppression.
+Throughout history, sadly, revolutionary leaders continue to aggravate and exploit dissatisfaction towards existing orders, only to create greater oppression through their totalitarian ambitions.
 By fulminating resentment, tyrants learn how to catapult themselves into power by sedition and insurrection.

 ‘History repeatedly shows how wars fester after revolutionaries exacerbate resentment, hate and envy.
 Russia’s czars often oppressed the proletariat; still, nothing compared to the millions of lives destroyed by their presumed liberators of Lenin and Stalin.